Skip to Main Content

 AI refers to a set of computational techniques that allow machines to perform tasks that in the past has required human intelligence.
 It includes rule-based systems, machine learning, and deep learning, where models are trained on vast amounts of data to recognize patterns and generate responses.

-Generative AI is a subset of this which is designed to produce (generate) content based on prompts.
+Generative AI is a subset of this which is designed to generate content based on prompts.
 It uses models like neural networks to predict and generate human-like responses.
 While these tools are powerful, they often produce misleading, biased, or inaccurate information, requiring users to critically assess their outputs.

 AI and Human Intelligence: Are you smarter than ChatGPT?

-AI excels at processing vast amounts of information, identifying patterns, and automating repetitive tasks.
-However, it lacks human qualities such as intuition, common sense reasoning, ethical judgment, and creativity - all essential qualities in successful academic studies.
-AI does not “understand” information as humans do; it operates based on mathematical probabilities rather than genuine comprehension.
+AI excels at processing huge amounts of information, and identifying patterns, however, it lacks qualities such as intuition, common sense, ethical judgment, and creativity - all essential qualities in successful academic studies.
+AI does not “understand” information as we do; it operates based on mathematical probabilities rather than genuine comprehension.
 This distinction is crucial when using AI in research and decision-making.

 AI-generated content should be evaluated thoroughly by cross-referencing sources, questioning biases, and recognising its limitations.
 Ethical considerations, such as data privacy and responsible AI use, should also guide interactions with these technologies.